HarperCollins settles with Abramovich Putin’s People book case, agrees to substantial corrections and to pay a donation to charity

 The British publisher HarperCollins has settled with Russian oligarch Roman Abramovich in a defamation case and agreed to delete or change over 1,700 words in the book Putin’s People authored by veteran Russian reporter Catherine Belton, Abramovich’s press service said in a statement released on December 22.

-HarperCollins also apologised in a statement released on the company’s website at 10am the same day and have agreed to pay an undisclosed sum to a UK registered charity of Abramovich’s choice.
+HarperCollins also apologised in a statement released on the company’s website at 10am the same day and has agreed to pay an undisclosed sum to a UK registered charity of Abramovich’s choice.

-Among the most significant changes to the book is the claim that Russian President Vladimir Putin ordered Abramovich to buy Chelsea Football Club have been significantly reduced to a simple quote by oligarch Sergei Pugachev and his reliability as a witness has also been qualified as part of the amendments.
+Among the most significant changes to the book is the claim that Russian President Vladimir Putin ordered Abramovich to buy Chelsea Football Club, which has been significantly reduced to a simple quote by oligarch Sergei Pugachev and his reliability as a witness has also been qualified as part of the amendments.
 Other claims made by the late Boris Berezovsky, another oligarch, have also either been deleted or qualified.

 The publisher and Belton were sued by several of Russia’s most famous oligarchs and businessmen over sensational claims made in the highly acclaimed book that dived into the inner workings of the Kremlin under Putin.
 HarperCollins has reached settlements with all of them in the meantime and offered apologies and agreed to correct the content of the book in each case.
 Abramovich’s case was the last of the outstanding cases and is the only one where the publisher agreed to pay any sort of money.